How Cloud-Based Manufacturing ERP Software has changed with Business Central

 Shop Floor data collection tools.
 Warehouse barcoding and inventory control.
 Electronic Data Interchange (EDI) and of course graphical scheduling boards.

 There were over 900 apps at the time of writing, and about 100 specifically for manufacturing.
-These apps are literally a click or two away for downloading, and are completely integrated into the system.
+These apps are literally a click or two away from downloading and are completely integrated into the system.
 As I mentioned before, many of the apps in the list are migrated from the Dynamics NAV versions - including Sabre's own app, Sabre ETO.

 The new Cost of Cloud ERP